IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

 ``::registrationCV::SPoseFrom2d``.
 Last the modification of the ``markerToCamera`` matrix triggers the computation of the inverse matrix ``cameraToMarker``.

-Now to trigger the rendering of the scene, we simply use the service ``SSignalGate`` which waits several signals to be triggered once before sending a signal.
-It is configured simply by giving the list of the signals :
+Now to trigger the rendering of the scene, we simply use the ``SSignalGate`` service which waits on several signals to be triggered before sending a signal.
+It is configured by simply giving it the list of signals :

 .. code-block:: xml